Join the Conversation

 Investing in Impact.

 Our evidence-based model is backed by a large and growing body of academic research.
 We utilize the existing medical infrastructure, to encourage supportive, educational conversations with parents on the importance of reading aloud and the impact on children’s brain development.
+We are the only early literacy intervention endorsed by the American Academy of Pediatrics.
+At the heart of the program are pediatricians who integrate literacy guidance into well-child visits.
+These trusted voices use the power of the pediatric relationship to engage families in supportive conversations about the importance of reading aloud every day and the lasting impact on children’s early brain development, language skills, and school readiness.

 children served annually